dxw/playbook/guides/development-workflow.md

    ```

 1. create a [pull request](#pull-requests) into the `develop` branch
-1. Link the Trello card to the new pull request, linking directly or by using
+1. link the Trello card to the new pull request, linking directly or by using
    the Trello [power up](https://help.trello.com/article/1021-integrating-trello-with-zendesk)
 1. move the Trello card into the 'Awaiting review column'